okunator/cellseg_gsontools/README.md

 ### Spatial-context

-Spatial Context classes combine cell-segmentation maps with area-segmentation to provide spatial context for the cells/nuclei. `Fit`-method must be called before using the context-classes.
+Spatial Context classes combine cell-segmentation maps with area-segmentation maps to provide spatial context for the cells/nuclei.
+The context-classes include a `.fit()`-method that builds the context.

 **WithinContext**